Frequently Asked Questions about FT.com Trial

 What happens at the end of my trial?

-To save on costs, you can switch to an annual payment option and receive a 20% discount while retaining your premium access.
+However, if you want to save on costs, you can change your plan at any time online in the “Settings & Account” section.
+You have the option to pay annually, which will give you a 20% discount on your subscription.

-Alternatively, you can choose to downgrade to the Standard Digital package, which offers robust journalistic content that meets the needs of many users.
-You can compare the features of Standard and Premium Digital on our website.
+Alternatively, you can also downgrade to our Standard Digital package, which still offers a robust journalistic offering that fulfills many users’ needs.
+We have a comparison available for you to compare the features of both Standard and Premium Digital.

-Any changes you make to your subscription will take effect at the end of the trial period, allowing you to enjoy full access for four weeks, even if you choose to downgrade or cancel.
+Any changes you make to your subscription plan during your trial period will become effective at the end of the trial.
+This means that you will continue to enjoy full access for four weeks, even if you decide to downgrade or cancel.

 When can I cancel?

-You have the freedom to change or cancel your subscription or trial at any time online.
-Simply log into the “Settings & Account” section and select “Cancel” on the right-hand side.
-You will continue to enjoy your subscription until the end of your current billing period.
+You have the flexibility to change or cancel your subscription or trial at any time online.
+Simply log into the “Settings & Account” section and select the “Cancel” option on the right-hand side.

+Please note that you will still be able to enjoy your subscription until the end of your current billing period, even if you choose to cancel.

 What forms of payment can I use?